Prateek-x101/Android-Development-Master-Journey/README.md

 (I’ll update this list as I go!)

 📚 Syllabus & Coverage

-Android & Kotlin setup
+> Android & Kotlin setup

-Kotlin programming foundations
+> Kotlin programming foundations

-Android app fundamentals (activities, fragments, intents)
+> Android app fundamentals (activities, fragments, intents)

-UI/UX design (layouts, Material Design)
+> UI/UX design (layouts, Material Design)

-Data storage (Room, SQLite, SharedPreferences)
+> Data storage (Room, SQLite, SharedPreferences)

-Networking & APIs (Retrofit, JSON)
+> Networking & APIs (Retrofit, JSON)

-Advanced Android topics (background tasks, notifications)
+> Advanced Android topics (background tasks, notifications)

-Testing, security, and deployment
+> Testing, security, and deployment

-Capstone project
+> Capstone project

-See the detailed syllabus here.
-(Add link if you create a separate syllabus file!)

 🌟 Why Build in Public?

-Accountability: Sharing progress keeps me motivated.
+> Accountability: Sharing progress keeps me motivated.

-Learning Out Loud: Explaining concepts helps me (and you!) learn better.
+> Learning Out Loud: Explaining concepts helps me (and you!) learn better.

-Community: Connect with fellow learners and developers.
+> Community: Connect with fellow learners and developers.

-Portfolio: Documenting my journey builds a real track record.
+> Portfolio: Documenting my journey builds a real track record.

 🤝 How You Can Use This Repo

-Follow along and learn with me.
+> Follow along and learn with me.

-Fork the repo and try the exercises yourself.
+> Fork the repo and try the exercises yourself.

-Suggest topics or improvements via issues or pull requests.
+> Suggest topics or improvements via issues or pull requests.

-Share feedback—I love connecting with other learners!
+> Share feedback—I would love to connect with other learners!

 📣 Connect

-My GitHub Profile
+⟫ My GitHub Profile :

-LinkedIn (Add your LinkedIn if you want!)
+⟫ LinkedIn :

-Twitter (Optional)
+⟫ Twitter :

 Thanks for visiting!
-If you find this helpful, star the repo and let’s learn together. 🚀
+If you find this helpful, star the repo and let’s learn together.